marcbal77/BaseCampPrep/README.md

 npx hardhat
 within the root of the project to get a list of all the commands and options that are available.
 ```

+Remember that Solidity is a compiled language that let's one write human readable code that translates into bit code for the blockchain.

+Note: there is a console log for hardhat that is great for useful for testing.